-The center of Hidatsa life was the village.
-With clusters of earth lodges, so close they almost touched, each village supported a distinct community with its own dialect and customs.
-Their earth lodges, called “awahte”, were made of earth and wood.
+The center of Hidatsa’s life was the village.
+With clusters of earth lodges so close they almost touched, each village supported a distinct community with its own dialect and customs.
+Their earth lodges, called “awahte,” were made of earth and wood.
 Built by the women in the village, each finished lodge would be 30-60 feet in diameter and 10-15 feet high.
-It would take approximately 7-10 days to complete an earth lodge from start to finish, and it would last around 10 years.
+It would take approximately 7-10 days to complete an earth lodge from start to finish, and it would last around ten years.
 After the lodge was completed, a feast was given to thank all who had assisted.

-At the back of the lodge could be found a shrine for the very spiritual Hidatsa people.
+A shrine for the very spiritual Hidatsa people could be found at the back of the lodge.
 The shrines varied in size, depending on what space was needed to care for the sacred objects it would house.
 The area between the shrine and the fire was sacred and not to be passed through.
-Corrals for horses were built inside each earth lodge, but these housed only the best and most prized war and hunting ponies, which were brought in at night to protect them from theft and harsh weather.
+Corrals for horses were built inside each earth lodge, but these housed only the best and most prized war and hunting ponies brought in at night to protect them from theft and harsh weather.
 Stallions and mares were kept outside on opposite sides of the door.
 A small sweat lodge, an important part of Hidatsa life, was also built inside the lodge, usually to the right of the entrance near the corral.
 The sweat lodge was used for both ceremonial and practical purposes.

 Villages of up to 120 earth lodges were constructed on the terrace above the Missouri and Knife Rivers.
 These permanent dwellings were owned and maintained by the women of the tribe.
-Because of their successful mastery of agriculture, these people were able to maintain a relatively non-migratory village life.
+Because of their successful mastery of agriculture, these people could maintain a relatively non-migratory village life.

-The site was a major Native American trade center for hundreds of years prior to becoming an important marketplace for fur traders after 1750.
-Tribes from across the Northern Plains journeyed to these permanent villages to trade, socialize, and make war.
-The Sioux, Cheyenne, Crow, Assiniboin, and Ojibwe, along with white traders, explorers, and artists made the Knife River Indian Villages an exciting and cosmopolitan place.
-Foreign visitors also brought new diseases that dramatically altered communities and cultures which would eventually lead to the end of the traditional lifestyle in the Knife River region.
+The site was a major Native American trade center for hundreds of years before becoming an important marketplace for fur traders after 1750.
+Tribes across the Northern Plains journeyed to these permanent villages to trade, socialize, and make war.
+The Sioux, Cheyenne, Crow, Assiniboine, and Ojibway, along with white traders, explorers, and artists, made the Knife River Indian Villages an exciting and cosmopolitan place.
+Foreign visitors also brought new diseases that dramatically altered communities and cultures, eventually leading to the end of the traditional lifestyle in the Knife River region.

 Today, the Knife River National Historic Site protects the remains of three large Hidatsa villages – Awatixa Xi’e Village, Awatixa Village, and Hidatsa Village.
 The round earth lodge depressions and midden mounds at these sites only hint at the vibrant cultures that once flourished here.